fredericaltorres/fDeepLearning/CodeGeneration/CodeGeneration.prompt.md

 - The lexer should accept nested block using the character '{' for start block and '}' for end block

 - Write unit tests.

-# Generation programming language runtime
+# Generation programming language runtime - Using Claude.AI

 Using C# version 7 ONLY and .NET Framework 4.8 syntax, generate a small JavaScript like interpreter.
 Create a lexer class, a parser class and an interpreter class.